 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
 This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state’s franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business’s net worth.

 As just mentioned, South Dakota is one of four states that have neither a corporate income tax nor a personal income tax.
 In fact, South Dakota is arguably the most income tax-friendly state in the country.
 Even state likes Nevada and Washington—which, like South Dakota, do not tax corporate or personal income—still have other important business taxes (in Nevada, there are taxes based on wages paid to employees and on businesses involved in gaming; in Washington, there’s a gross receipts tax on most businesses).

-For further guidance on South Dakota’s business taxes—such as they are—check the Department of Revenue website.
+For further guidance on South Dakota’s business taxes—such as they are—check the South Dakota Department of Revenue.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).

 Updated: June 13, 2018